📝 Post Summary

 Cheltenham Festival Day 1 Overview

-The first race of Cheltenham Festival 2025 takes place on Tuesday, the 11th of March, and the first day is named ‘Champion Day’.
+The first race of the Cheltenham Festival 2026 takes place on Tuesday, the 10th of March, and this first day of the festival is named ‘Champion Day’.
 The names of the days are a tradition which does not change annually, and there are seven races that are scheduled for day one of the Cheltenham Festival.
-It is typical for the most important or most notable races to take place around 16:00 (GMT).
-This is the case for the first day as The Unibet Champion Hurdle takes place at this time, and this is a 2-mile Grade 1 race.
-These are the scheduled races which are set to take place throughout Cheltenham Festival day one:
+It is typical for the most important or notable races to take place around 16:00 (GMT).
+This is the case for the first day as the Unibet Champion Hurdle takes place at this time, and this is a 2-mile Grade 1 race.

 - Sky Bet Supreme Novices’ Hurdle Race

-- My Pension Expert Arkle Novices’ Chase
+- The Singer Arkle Novices’ Chase

 - The Ultima Handicap Chase